-A thyroidectomy is an operation that involves the surgical removal of all or part of the thyroid gland.
-Surgeons often perform a thyroidectomy when a patient has thyroid cancer or some other condition of the thyroid gland (such as hyperthyroidism or goiter).
+A Thyroidectomy is an operation that involves the surgical removal of all or part of the thyroid gland.
+Thyroid surgeons Dr. Jeremy Watkins, Dr. Brad McIntyre and Dr. Sean Callahan are experienced thyroid surgeons who often perform a thyroidectomy when a patient has thyroid cancer, thyroid disease, or some other condition of the thyroid gland (such as hyperthyroidism or goiter).

 Reasons for Thyroidectomy

 Surgeries for disorders of the thyroid and parathyroid glands vary according to the disorder being treated.
-For example, partial removal of a thyroid gland for which diagnostic testing is not fully informative is different than removal of the entire gland or associated lymph nodes for cancer.
+For example, partial removal of a thyroid gland for which diagnostic testing is not fully informative, a parathyroidectomy, is different than removal of the entire gland or associated lymph nodes for cancer.

 The thyroid gland on the lower neck produces hormones that control metabolism.
 Benign or malignant thyroid tumors can develop and be seen as lumps on the neck.
 Malignant tumors can cause hoarseness, lymph node enlargement, pain, and difficulty breathing.
 The parathyroid glands are much smaller, arranged around the thyroid gland.
 They are responsible for calcium metabolism, and disorders of these glands may be picked up on routine medical checkups.